The Boy in the Dress (novel): Publication history

 The book was published in hardcover by HarperCollins in October 2008, with a paperback release scheduled for May 2009.
 Walliams and his comedy partner Matt Lucas recorded an audiobook of the story, also for HarperCollins, which was released in November 2008.
 HarperCollins were reported to have signed Walliams for a two-book deal.

+Adaptations

-Film adaptation
+Television film adaptation

 A television film adaptation was produced for BBC One, and aired on Boxing Day 2014 at 6:55 pm.
+It continues to be repeated regularly on the CBBC Channel.

 Filming began on 19 October 2014, according to Walliams' Official Twitter page.
 Casting for the film was later announced on 21 October 2014.

 Stage musical adaptation

 A stage musical adaption of the book was produced by the Royal Shakespeare Company in Stratford-upon-Avon for in winter 2019.
 The musical is adapted by Mark Ravenhill, features music and lyrics by Guy Chambers and Robbie Williams, and is directed by RSC artistic director Gregory Doran.